senziai20/projectPython_image-BxW/README.md

 **.
 Image Conversion:** Converts any colored image to a black-and-white (grayscale) version.

 **.
 Batch Processing:** Supports the conversion of multiple images at once.

-Customizable Output: Allows users to specify the output format and resolution.
+**.
+Customizable Output:** Allows users to specify the output format and resolution.

 **.
 Simple and Efficient:** Designed with a straightforward interface for ease of use.